HUmnanANirudh/Web_Scraper/README.md

 ## Contact

-For questions or support, open an issue or contact the maintainer via GitHub.
+For questions or support, open an issue or contact via GitHub.